oracle/docker-images/OracleDatabase/SingleInstance/README.md

 #### Setting the SGA and PGA memory (Supported from 19.3.0 release)

-The SGA and PGA memory can be set during the first time when database is created by passing the INIT_SGA_SIZE and INIT_PGA_SIZE parameters respectively to the `docker run` command.
+The SGA and PGA memory can be set during the first time when database is created by passing the INIT_SGA_SIZE and INIT_PGA_SIZE parameters respectively to the `podman run` command.
 The user must provide the values in MB and without any units appended to the values (For example: -e INIT_SGA_SIZE=1536).
 These parameters are optional and dbca calculates these values if they aren't provided.

-In case these parameters are passed to the `docker run` command while reusing existing datafiles, even though these values would be visible in the container environment, they would not be set inside the database.
+In case these parameters are passed to the `podman run` command while reusing existing datafiles, even though these values would be visible in the container environment, they would not be set inside the database.
 The values used at the time of database creation will be used.

 #### Setting the CPU_COUNT and PROCESSES (Supported from 19.3.0 release)

-The CPU_COUNT and PROCESSES init-parameters can be set during the first time when the database is created by passing the INIT_CPU_COUNT and INIT_PROCESSES parameters respectively to the `docker run` command.
+The CPU_COUNT and PROCESSES init-parameters can be set during the first time when the database is created by passing the INIT_CPU_COUNT and INIT_PROCESSES parameters respectively to the `podman run` command.
 These parameters are optional.

-In case these parameters are passed to the `docker run` command while reusing existing datafiles, even though these values would be visible in the container environment, they would not be set inside the database.
+In case these parameters are passed to the `podman run` command while reusing existing datafiles, even though these values would be visible in the container environment, they would not be set inside the database.
 The values used at the time of database creation will be used.

 #### Changing the admin accounts passwords

 On the first startup of the container, a random password will be generated for the database if not provided.
 The user has to mandatorily change the password after the database is created and the corresponding container is healthy.

-The password for those accounts can be changed via the `docker exec` command. **Note**, the container has to be running:
+The password for those accounts can be changed via the `podman exec` command. **Note**, the container has to be running:

-    docker exec <container name> ./setPassword.sh <your password>
+    podman exec <container name> ./setPassword.sh <your password>

 This new password will be used afterwards.

 #### Enabling archive log mode and/or force logging mode while creating the database

-Archive mode and/or force logging mode can be enabled during the first time when database is created by setting ENABLE_ARCHIVELOG and/or ENABLE_FORCE_LOGGING to `true` and passing them to `docker run` command.
+Archive mode and/or force logging mode can be enabled during the first time when database is created by setting ENABLE_ARCHIVELOG and/or ENABLE_FORCE_LOGGING to `true` and passing them to `podman run` command.
 Archive logs are stored at the directory location: `/opt/oracle/oradata/$ORACLE_SID/archive_logs` inside the container.

-In case these parameter are set `true` and passed to `docker run` command while reusing existing datafiles, even though these parameter would be visible as set to `true` in the container environment, these would not be set inside the database.
+In case these parameter are set `true` and passed to `podman run` command while reusing existing datafiles, even though these parameter would be visible as set to `true` in the container environment, these would not be set inside the database.
 The values used at the time of database creation will be used.

 #### Configuring TCPS connections for Oracle Database (Supported from version 19.3.0 onwards)